will-ch-h/librepods-windowsbridge/README.md

 4. On first run it might be a little weird, click in and out of the window.

-5. It is recomended to move the tray icon onto your taskbar but you don't have to :).
+5. It is recommended to move the tray icon onto your taskbar but you don't have to :).

 ## Needed Improvements